 While asphalt is dark and absorbs heat and sunlight, concrete is lighter and reflects it.
-Excessive heat can lead to tire blowouts, which aren’t as much an issue on concrete.
+Excessive heat can lead to tire blowouts, which happen much less frequently on concrete.

 3. More Difficult to Cut Corners

 Concrete is laid in thick slabs.
-It’s easier to determine visually if they don’t measure up to predetermined thickness requirements.
+It’s easier to determine visually if they don’t meet thickness requirements.

-With asphalt, however, dishonest contractors may try to get away with laying less asphalt than necessary for ideal thickness after compaction.
-So, in those instances, you end up paying for asphalt that wasn’t actually used - and they walk away with more profit.
+With asphalt, some contractors may try to get away with laying less asphalt than necessary.
+So, in those instances, you end up paying for asphalt that wasn’t actually used.

 4. Less Routine Upkeep